simonneutert/ka-ching-demo/README.md

 ## Todos

+- [ ] Delete a Booking in the current register
 - [ ] Provide a way to navigate through the AuditLogs
 - [ ] Detail view of a single AuditLog
 - [ ] Detail view of a single Lock